GameFoundry/bsf/Documentation/Manuals/Native/customGui.md

 @ref bs::GUIElement::_getNumRenderElements() "GUIElement::_getNumRenderElements()"

 Returns the number of separate elements that your GUI element consists of.
 Each element corresponds to a mesh and a material to render the mesh with.
-For most GUI elements there is only one element, but you will need multiple elements in case your GUI element uses multiple textures or materials.
+For most GUI elements there will be only one element, but you will need multiple elements in case your GUI element uses multiple textures or materials.

 ~~~~~~~~~~~~~{.cpp}
 class GUITexture : public GUIElement